zdravkov/kendo-docs/getting-started/web/button/overview.md

 ## Getting Started

 The **Button** widget can be initialized from any element with any content.
 However, using `button` or `a` elements is more reasonable.
+When using a `button` element inside a `form`, one should be aware that the default `type` HTML attribute for buttons is `submit`.
+Clicking the button will submit the form and reload the page.
+If this is not desired, then use an explicit `type="button"` HTML attribute.

 The **Button** can include both inline and block elements, but one should take into account web standards, which prohibit placing block elements (e.g. `div`, `p`) inside inline elements (e.g. `a`, `span`).